 Non-levy paying employers

-If you are a non-levy paying employer, you will need to reserve funds, guidance on how to do this can be found on the Government's Apprenticeship webpages.
+If you are a non-levy paying employer, you will need to reserve funds, guidance on how to do this can be found on the UK Government's website.
 It is imperative that you reserve the funds prior to your apprentice starting their apprenticeship with us.
 We are not able to backdate payments for their apprenticeship and they would need to defer to a later start date.